laravel-ja/ja-docs-8.x/original-en/queues.md

 #### Chain Failures

-When chaining jobs, you may use the `chain` method to specify a Closure that should be invoked if a job within the chain fails.
+When chaining jobs, you may use the `catch` method to specify a Closure that should be invoked if a job within the chain fails.
 The given callback will receive the exception instance that caused the job failure:

     use Illuminate\Support\Facades\Bus;
     use Throwable;